techguy16/BetaVault.github.io/README.md

 # BetaVault

+ℹ️ More information will be added to the README in the future! ℹ️

-## This project aims to provide an alternative to the infamous BetaArchive, without the need for download access.
+This project aims to provide an alternative to the infamous BetaArchive, without the need for download access.

-Thanks to @7Zeb for the help with the website & NotHype for the support!
+Contributors:

+- arnavt78 (aka Viradex)
+- MSNeptuned (aka Threshold)
+- 7Zeb